piercemorris/competitive-standing/README.md

 The project is a monorepo based off [turborepo](https://turborepo.org/) which accomodates for multiple apps to coexist in a single repository.

+Docker is necessary to locally connect to the postgres instance, install [here](https://docs.docker.com/get-docker/)

 ### Apps and Packages

 - `web`: a [Next.js](https://nextjs.org) app